jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And here was born Darth Blockbuster.

 Hollywood became antagonists who preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
+The same industry that fled East Coast patent trolls, was itself relying on rules rather innovation.
 Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star to make us keep buying DVDs, Blu-rays, and HD-DVDs.

 It was quite the battle.
 Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.